 If you enjoy this – and I hope you do – the best way to say thank you is by sharing it to your social media.
 Thank you!

 I’m so glad you’re here!
-I can’t wait to tell you more about our time living without a fridge.
+Have ever wondered what would life be like without a refrigerator?
+I can’t wait to tell you more about how we spent three years, in an off-grid cabin, living without a fridge.

 This post may contain affiliate links.

 With a family of six – four young children and two adults – we spent nearly three years without a fridge, and we ate well throughout that time.
 You might even say I’ve written the book on cooking simple, home-cooked food with or without a fridge.